 • HI Lake Louise Alpine Centre hostel in Lake Louise Village – check their rates here

-• Lake Louise Overflow – conveniently located right next to the Lake Louise Park and Ride, it’s only available for vehicle camping (no tents) for a fee 11,50 CAD per night.
+• Lake Louise Overflow – conveniently located along Trans-Canada Highway (more info in our camping guide linked below), it’s only available for vehicle camping (no tents) for a fee of 12 CAD per night.
 We’ve stayed here several times before visiting Moraine Lake or Lake Louise and found it to be the best option on how to beat the crowds.
 Rent a Smile Campervan from us, and you can do the same.

 For more camping options in Banff, read our comprehensive guide.